Why insect feed is great for poultry

 June 22, 2021

-Alternative protein sources, such as algae and insect feed, are gaining popularity as we look for ways to increase animal welfare and to eliminate land-heavy crops that make up most of a hen’s diet.
+Alternative protein sources, such as algae and insect feed for poultry, are gaining popularity as we look for ways to increase animal welfare and to eliminate land-heavy crops that make up most of a hen’s diet.

 Introducing a different type of feed is always a risk.
 And traditional crops such as soy or corn are very cost-effective.
 That is until we factor in their hidden cost, from deforestation to extensive food miles.

-The benefits of feeding insects to chickens are plenty – and we’ve gathered them all.
+The benefits of insect feed are plenty – and we’ve gathered them all.

 We will be focusing on the black soldier fly (BSF) larvae and the results we’ve observed when feeding them to chickens.
 It’s a fast-growing species that can feed on organic waste and produce delicious protein in the span of 14 days.